 This is director/writer Jeff Nichols’ second film after Shotgun Stories.
 Michael Shannon (Zod from Man of Steel) has paired with Jeff another time in Take Shelter.
 He’s a brilliant actor, he really sells the happenings of his mind to you through this film.
 The movie also stars Jessica Chastain (from Zero Dark Thirty).
 The movie is about a couple – Curtis (Michael) and Samantha (Jessica) living with their deaf daughter Hannah.
 Curtis works in construction and the family is struggling to make ends meet.
 They love their daughter a lot and have been able to get the insurance company to cover an ear operation which can potentially give Hannah her hearing.
-This is Take Shelter explained.
+Here’s the plot and ending of the movie Take Shelter explained; spoilers ahead.

 The movie starts with Curtis witnessing a storm with rain made of motor oil.
 This is later disclosed to be a dream.
 He says his bye to his wife and daughter and heads to work.
 It is otherwise a sunny day.
 His friend at work is Dewart.